Faheetah/tick-docker/README.md

 Prerequisites
 -------------

-Install Docker for the destined platform:
+Install Docker for the destined platform, recommended to give the machine 4GB:

 **Windows**